Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 - shorebirds

-When migrating waterfowl and shorebirds pass through Alberta from the north, they can share their viruses with local wild birds which may not have the same level of immunity.
+When migrating waterfowl and shorebirds pass through Alberta, they can share their viruses with local wild birds which may not have the same level of immunity.
+In recent years, wild bird mortality is limited during spring migration but in some years is considerably higher during fall migration.
+Local mortality can continue into winter months among geese that stay on open (unfrozen) waters in southern Alberta.

 The Alberta government conducts ongoing surveillance of the virus in wild birds and reports results to the national surveillance program.

-Traditionally, avian influenza viruses did not cause disease in wild species but can spread and impact domestic poultry, including ducks, chickens and turkeys.
+Traditionally, avian influenza viruses did not cause disease in wild species but were able to spread and impact domestic poultry, including ducks, chickens and turkeys.
 These viruses are a significant concern for poultry producers and potentially pork producers.
+Since 2021/22 avian influenza viruses have been associated with mortality in a wide range of wild inland and marine waterbirds across North America.
+In Alberta we also saw significant mortality in striped skunks with avian influenza.

-While we see cases of avian influenza confirmed in wild birds every year, this fall, we are seeing an increase in the number of sick and dead waterfowl with avian influenza.
+While we see cases of avian influenza confirmed in wild birds every year, fall 2025 was noteworthy for the increased number of sick and dead waterfowl, primarily geese, with highly pathogenic avian influenza.
 The virus poses very little threat to humans and is different than the human influenza viruses, but the primary risk is to farmed poultry.

 Ongoing surveillance